gagandeepahuja09/tech_articles/llm/prompt_engineering_course/generative_ai_with_llms_coursera/week_1/transformers_architecture.md

     * BERT is trained on 2 different tasks:
         * Masked Language Modeling
         * Next Sentence Prediction
-* *Masked Language Modeling*: 15 percent of the words are left masked or blank.
-It is model's job to predict those words.
+* *Masked Language Modeling*: 15 percent of the tokens (not words) are left masked or blank.
+It is model's job to predict those tokens.
 * *Next Sentence Prediction*: Training data has 2 sentences, it is model's job to predict whether they belong together.
 That is, should come after each other or not.

 * *Fine-tuning BERT*